-Beginning Tap Dance
+Beginning Tap Dance Course Advisories: SCC minimum English and math standards.
 Introductory course that includes body placement, body balance, rhythm, coordination, musicality, and a repertoire of the traditional tap (foot) techniques.
-The history of Tap Dance as an indigenous American dance form is included.
+This course presents lecture information on music, music analysis, understanding basic components of fitness as related to dance, nutrition and basic first aid and injury prevention.
+This history of tap dance as an indigenous American dance form is included.
 Skills exams and written exams are used to evaluate student achievement.
 Repeatable 3 times.
-Two or three hours activity.
+NOTE: Combined enrollments in PE 4.10 & 4.11 may not exceed 4.
+One hour lecture, one or two hours activity.